EGI-Federation/documentation/content/en/users/cloud-compute/faq/_index.md

 - Use a volume to store the data to be kept: Check the [Storage section of the documentation](../storage) to learn how to use volumes.
 If you start your VM from a volume, the VM can be destroyed and recreated easily.
-OpenStack docs cover how to [start a VM from a volume with CLI](https://docs.openstack.org/nova/latest/user/launch-instance-from-volume.html) or [using the Horizon dashboard](https://docs.openstack.org/horizon/latest/user/launch-instances.html)
+OpenStack documentation cover how to [start a VM from a volume with CLI](https://docs.openstack.org/nova/latest/user/launch-instance-from-volume.html) or [using the Horizon dashboard](https://docs.openstack.org/horizon/latest/user/launch-instances.html)

 - Suspend or shelve instances: Suspending a VM will release CPU and memory